ds-horizon/dota/README.md

 > - EC2
 > - MySQL (sandboxed)
 >
-> You can change provider settings (e.g., use real AWS, Azure, or GCP secrets) by editing `.env.example` and running the script accordingly.
+> You can change provider settings (e.g., use real AWS, Azure, or GCP secrets) by editing `.env.dev.web`.
+For details, see the [Environment Configuration Guide](documentation/environment).

 ![Quickstart Demo](documentation/src/images/quickstart.gif)